 Making the Salve

-makes 4 – 2 oz tins of After Sun Salve for sharing (or just make one big 8 oz jar of salve!)
+makes four 2 oz tins of After Sun Salve for sharing or one large 8 oz jar of salve for your family

 Melt Cocoa Butter, Shea Butter, & Beeswax in a double boiler.
 Let the mixture sit over low heat for 20 minutes.
 This will help the butters fully melt and not have a “grainy” texture in the salve.